CharlyWargnier/GooglebotChecker/README.md

 *   The reverse-DNS checks are currently limited to Googlebots
 *   Bingbots and more user agents will be added soon!

-[Reach me out on Twitter](https://twitter.com/DataChaz) if questions - Pull requests on [Github](https://github.com/CharlyWargnier/GooglebotChecker) are welcome! :)
+[Reach me out on Twitter](https://twitter.com/DataChaz) if questions - Pull requests are welcome! :)